manoharan-lab/holopy/docs/source/users/basics.rst

 :Other Experimental Conditions:

-   Holopy can associate arbitrary metadata with data to describe any relevant conditions of how the data was obtained or processing that has been done on the data.
+   HoloPy can associate arbitrary metadata with data to describe any relevant conditions of how the data was obtained or processing that has been done on the data.